Concrete Crack Repair: DIY vs. Pro Approaches for Patios & Driveways (2024 Guide)

 Step 3

-Check for vertical displacement.
-Run your foot or a straightedge over the crack.
-Is one side higher than the other?
-This is the most important check.
+Check for vertical displacement (unevenness).
+Run your hand, foot, or a straightedge across the crack to see if one side is higher or lower than the other.
+This is a critical indicator of structural movement.

 4